 Taken together, the results of this preliminary study indicate that master endurance athletes seem to benefit from concurrent strength and endurance training because the rate of force development may be crucial for RE improvement, one of the major determinants of endurance performance.

-My personal results align with this study.
-I'm not trying to bigger muscles, I just want greater strength to push harder on the pedals and to be better able to avoid injury.
+My personal experience aligns with this study.
+I'm not trying to build bigger muscles, I just want greater strength to push harder on the pedals and to be better able to avoid injury.

-Base endurance work will help keep you lean and mean during the offseason
+Base endurance work will help keep you lean during the offseason.

 If you're not experienced in the weight room, have a qualified strength coach instruct proper form and exercise selection.
 The potential for injury increases whenever improper technique is used, regardless of the amount of weight on the bar.
 Besides, throwing weights around with poor form is also less effective.
 No one cares how many pounds you have on the bar, so don't try to use more weight than you can handle to impress anyone.

-Lastly, to get the most from your gym time, don't forget to use Beta Red Pre-Workout Formula before training and Recovery Protein afterward so you can come back stronger for your next workout.
+Lastly, to get the most from your gym time, you need to get the right nutrients.
+Beta Red Pre-Workout Formula before training and Recovery Protein afterward will help you come back stronger for your next workout.